Capsize-Games/facehuggershield/README.md

-# Facehugger Shield
+# FacehuggerShield

-Facehuggershield automatically locks down operations for specific modules.
+FacehuggerShield automatically locks down operations for specific modules.
 It was designed to non-destructively restrict access to the Huggingface library, but can be used with any library.